MOSQUITO (1994) Reviews and overview

 Film facts:

 The original title was Skeeters.
 However, as another film named Skeeter, which had a similar concept about killer mosquitoes, was already recently produced, the title was changed to Blood Fever.
-During post-production, it was renamed Night Swarm, and was later finally changed to Mosquito.
+During post-production, it was renamed Night Swarm and was later finally changed to Mosquito.

 The most expensive shot in the film was stock footage of a mosquito being born, shown in the opening scene.
 It cost $1,500.

-MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
-We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
+MOVIES & MANIA provides previews, our own film reviews and ratings, plus links to other online reviews from a wide variety of trusted sources in one handy web location.
+This is a genuinely independent website and we rely solely on the minor income generated by internet ads to pay for web costs and cover yet more movies.
 Please support us by not blocking ads.
-If you do block ads please consider making a small donation to our running costs instead.
-We'd really appreciate it.
 Thank you.
-As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.
+As an Amazon Associate, we earn a very tiny amount from any qualifying purchases.